NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Toshigami Blossom.md

 **Frequency** once per day

-**Effect** The blossom casts [[Spells/Nature's Pathway|Nature's Pathway]] on you to your specifications.
+**Effect** The blossom casts [[Nature's Pathway|Nature's Pathway]] on you to your specifications.
 If you target only cherry trees, the spell is cast at 6th rank.

 * * *